rcl-ssl/docs/subscription/refund.md

 ---

 # No Refunds
+**V7.1.0**

 All subscription payments are final for all the software applications and services provide by  Ray Consulting Limited and RCL Global LLC, which include:

 - RCL SSL Portal
+- RCL SSL AutoRenew Function
+- RCL SSL DNS AutoRenew
 - RCL SSL HTTP AutoRenew

-- RCL SSL CerificateBot
-- RCL SSL AutoRenew Function
-- RCL SSL Core API
-- RCL SSL API
-- RCL SSL SDK
+ Ray Consulting Limited and RCL Global LLC does not offer any money-back guarantees.

+ {: .information }
- Ray Consulting Limited and RCL Global LLC does not offer any money-back guarantees. **You recognize and agree that you shall not be entitled to a refund for any purchase under any circumstances.**
+ You recognize and agree that you shall not be entitled to a refund for any purchase under any circumstances.

 # No Warranties